Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: The Riemannian conjugate gradient method

-\begin{thm} Using retraction (\ref{eqn:retraction_quotient}), vector transport (\ref{eqn:vector_transport_quotient}) and metric $g^1$, Algorithm \ref{alg:CG_quotient} is equivalent to the conjugate gradient method solving \eqref{min-BR} in the sense that they produce exactly the same iterates if started from the same initial point. \end{thm} \begin{proof} First of all, for $g^1$, $\grad F(Y) = \left(\nabla f(YY^*)+\nabla f(YY^*)^*\right)Y$, is equal to the Fr\'{e}chet gradient of $F(Y):=f(YY^*)$ at $Y$.
+\begin{thm} Using retraction (\ref{eqn:retraction_quotient}), vector transport (\ref{eqn:vector_transport_quotient}) and metric $g^1$, Algorithm \ref{alg:CG_quotient} is equivalent to the conjugate gradient method solving \eqref{min-BR} in the sense that they produce exactly the same iterates if started from the same initial point. \end{thm} \begin{proof} First of all, for $g^1$, the Riemannian gradient of $F$ at $Y$ is $\grad F(Y) = 2 \nabla f(YY^*)Y$, which is equal to the Fr\'{e}chet gradient of $F(Y)=f(YY^*)$ at $Y$.
 Since vector transport is the orthogonal projection to the horizontal space, the $\mbox{PR}_+$ $\beta_k$ used in Riemannian CG becomes

 Now observe that

 and $g^1$ is equivalent to the classical inner product for $\mathbb{C}^{n\times p}$.
 Hence $\beta_k$ computed by (\ref{eqn:PR_quotient}) is equal to $\mbox{PR}_+$ $\beta_k$ in conjugate gradient for \eqref{min-BR}.